Posts Tagged ‘The Stranger’

 “I laid my heart open to the benign indifference of the universe.
 To feel it so like myself, indeed, so brotherly, made me realize that I’d been happy, and that I was happy still.
 For all to be accomplished, for me to feel less lonely, all that remained was to hope that on the day of my execution there should be a huge crowd of spectators and that they should greet me with howls of execration.”

 Tao Lin and Camus both use short sentences and few words, but Tao Lin is not really a minimalist.
-Ten pages of thought hidden in 202 pages of Richard Yates does not qualify.The existentialist hallmark is uncertainty toward the universe in context of larger ideas, not simple uncertainty.
-I like Lin’s blog, his persona, his publicity stunts (he offered investors a percentage of future royalties for $2,000), and realize he is spurring many young authors in North America to read.
+Ten pages of thought hidden in 202 pages of Richard Yates does not qualify.The existentialist hallmark is uncertainty in context of larger ideas, not simple uncertainty.
+Lin’s blog, persona, publicity stunts (he offered investors a percentage of future royalties for $2,000), all spur many young authors in North America to read, and this is good.
 He has an affect, as “Taolicophants” love to imitate his prose, though his books are tedious.

-At any rate, let’s contrast.
-Albert Camus was French but grew up in Algeria, his formative childhood memory is of his father’s reaction to attending an execution.
-He witnessed the effects of French colonialism in Algeria and the Nazi Occupation in France, and was a contemporary of Sartre.
+Let’s contrast: Albert Camus was French but grew up in Algeria, his formative childhood memory is of his father’s reaction to attending an execution.
+He witnessed French colonialism in Algeria and the Nazi Occupation in France, and was a contemporary of Sartre.
 When Camus began to question Sartre’s leftist views regarding communism their friendship began to deteriorate, but Camus’s doubts about Marxism have been validated by history.
-After a time as a journalist Camus devoted himself to literary pursuits, including drama.
-He dedicated himself to trying to find moral solutions within an indifferent universe.
+After a time as a journalist Camus devoted himself to literary pursuits, including drama, where he sought moral solutions within an indifferent universe.
 His death in 1960 by car accident cut short an important life.

 Tao Lin, born of Taiwanese parents, grew up on the East Coast of the USA, and makes his home in New York City.
-He writes about the dislocated confused suburban/urban dysfunctional pseudo-suffering of today’s youth, but probably has never suffered, and I’m talking the living-in-the-Sudan-suffering, or the beaten-and-violated-by-your-stepfather suffering.
-Though Tao Lin’s fictional alter-egos irreverently mention, as theme, that they may as well commit suicide…there’s no evidence that Tao will die anytime soon.
+He writes about the dislocated confused suburban/urban dysfunctional pseudo-suffering of today’s youth, but probably has never suffered, and I’m talking the living-in-the-Sudan-suffering orbeaten-and-violated-by-your-stepfather suffering.
+Though Tao Lin’s fictional alter-egos irreverently mention they may as well commit suicide…there’s no evidence that Tao will die anytime soon.

 Tao Lin ain’t Camus.
-There’s no parallel in their lives or style.
-Sure, Tao Lin drops literary names or provides Cliffs Notes summaries of Camus and other authors such as Beckett, Bukowski, and Sartre.
+There’s no parallel, it’s all perpendicular.
+Sure, Tao Lin drops names or provides Cliffs Notes summaries of Camus and other authors such as Beckett, Bukowski, and Sartre.
 Though it must be pointed out, as far as I know, only Taolicophants and not Tao Lin make the comparison.

 Bottom line, Richard Yates reads like two hundred pages of nothing but conjunctions, prepositions, and punctuation marks peppered with celebrity names (Tao Lin’s next book?).
 Tao Lin will, in the end, get what he wants, attention.
 Nothing wrong with that, all writers crave attention, but my taste is more grooved to a writer who displays consideration for the reader and doesn’t pander to the superficial side of his fans…in other words, a writer who is not so goringly effin’ boring.